Figma IPO: Date, Price, Final Terms, S-1

 Source: Caplight |

-The latest confirmed Figma valuation is $12.5 billion based on the May 2024 tender offer that allowed employees to liquidate shares after the Adobe breakup.
+The last confirmed Figma valuation before the IPO was $12.5 billion, based on the May 2024 tender offer that allowed employees to liquidate shares after the Adobe breakup.

 The Adobe acquisition price would have been $20 billion.
 Before the takeover bid, the Figma valuation was $10 billion, established at the end of its Series E funding round in June 2021.